theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 4. Setup the plugin settings navigating through the left main menu: Digital Challenge > Skroutz/BestPrice XML

 == Changelog ==
+= 1.2.1 =
+*Release Date - 10 Oct 2025*
+* Fix: Fix a filter not firing when attribute inputs are empty in plugin settings.

 = 1.2.0 =
 *Release Date - 1 Oct 2025*
 * Feature: New settings field to set a global price increase to all products.